Upgrading Usage Meter

 - Under the Hosts and clusters menu, locate and right click the Usage Meter VM, and select Edit settings.

-- Clear the box in the CD/DVD drive where you mounted the upgrade ISO file.
+- Clear the box in the CD/DVD drive where you mounted the ISO upgrade file.

 - Click OK.